Alexis de Tocqueville (1805-1859)

 “America is great because she is good.
 If America ceases to be good, America will cease to be great.”

 Tocqueville takes the reader through a series of observations about America.
 His themes remain constant.
-America has a unique culture and people who he believes are best positioned to counteract what he says is the “soft despotism” of the administrative state that was found throughout France and Europe at the time.
-He argues what makes America unique are several factors, including a decentralized administration, local self-government, civil associations, a free press, and its adherence to religion and family.
+America has a unique culture and people he believes are best positioned to counteract what he calls the “soft despotism” of the administrative state found throughout France and Europe at the time.
+He argues that several factors make America unique, including a decentralized administration, local self-government, civil associations, a free press, and adherence to religion and family.

 He viewed America with amazement.
 “I confess that in America I saw more than America: I sought the image of democracy itself, with its inclinations, its character, its prejudices, and its passions,” he wrote.
 The fast pace of American life also made an impression.
 “No sooner do you set foot upon the American soil than you are stunned by a kind of tumult…Everything in motion around you.”